 Your brand identity isn’t just a logo or a catchphrase; it’s everything that a potential customer perceives when they interact with you.
 This is everything they have absorbed from a catchy product display stand to a slogan, your brand defines your company.

-Logos are a great way to create a visual cue that gives you an ‘identity’ in the minds’ of customers.
+A well-designed logo is a great way to create a visual cue that gives you an ‘identity’ in the minds’ of customers.
 Potential customers will be ‘warmer’ if they already know your logo before they investigate your services.
-However the end goal should always be that the logo reminds consumers of your good reputation and the trust you have already earned.
-And reminders of reputation and trust can be delivered in non-visual ways, such as recommendations as well as through visual channels such as websites, direct advertising or social media.
-Large corporations spend millions of pounds ensuring that you think of Virgin as entrepreneurial, BT as dependable and Apple as innovators of technology.
+However, the end goal should always be that the logo reminds consumers of your good reputation and the trust you have already earned.
+And reminders of reputation and trust can be delivered in non-visual ways, such as recommendations as well as through visual channels such as websites, direct advertising, or social media.
+Large corporations spend millions of pounds ensuring that you think of Virgin as entrepreneurial, BT as dependable, and Apple as innovators of technology.

 When brands change

 But don’t become too wedded to your brand identity, sometimes it has to change.